kagalle/objective-gentoo/gentoo_install_guide.rst

     sudo dd if=install-amd64-minimal-20251116T161545Z.iso of=/dev/sdb bs=4096 status=progress
     sudo sync

 #.
-Verify data on thumbdrive.
-Remove and reinsert the thumbdrive first.
+Verify data on thumb-drive.
+Remove and reinsert the thumb-drive first.
 Get size of file in bytes from ``ls``, use that in ``cmp`` which should return without any response (if the data on the drive doesn't match, it will tell you).

    ::